 The story is about Otik (Janos Ban), a lanky, mentally disabled young man who works as an assistant lorry driver with his rotund, bumptious neighbour, Karel Pavek (Marian Labuda).

 M. Pavek has had Otik under his wing for five years now, supervising his work and helping the boy with simple tasks like eating with a knife and fork.
 Otik idolizes Pavek, neatly shown by how he wants to match the older man’s step as they walk to work in the morning.

-As the end of the season nears, Mr Pávek grows increasingly frustrated with Otík’s simple-minded blunders.
-He asks to get Otík transferred to another driver for the following year, the surly and mean-spirited Mr Turek (Petr Čepek).
-Otík isn’t happy with this arrangement, and accepts a mysterious transfer to Prague.
+As the end of the season nears, Pavek grows increasingly frustrated with Otik’s simple-minded blunders.
+He asks to get him transferred to another driver for the following year, the surly and mean-spirited M. Turek (Petr Cepek).
+Otik isn’t happy with this arrangement, and accepts a mysterious transfer to Prague.

 Their physical appearance – tall and skinny/short and fat – invites comparisons to Laurel and Hardy, and the pair have a similar knack for slapstick.
 All that’s missing is an exasperated glance at the camera from Labuda to complete the Ollie connection.

 As with all Menzel films I’ve seen so far, My Sweet Little Village is warm, funny, and effortlessly entertaining.
 At times it’s even pretty moving, although the screenplay is manipulative – the severity of Otik’s disability fluctuates throughout, depending on where the story needs us to be emotionally.